How to Estimate Software Project Cost | Guide 2021

 Helps address uncertainty

-Although estimates have certain levels of uncertainty, they still provide information on what the team can plan to accomplish next week.
+Although software development cost estimates have certain levels of uncertainty, they still provide information on what the team can plan to accomplish next week.
 It enables dividing the project into milestones or other points to guide budgets and distribute the assignments more effectively.

 Allows for prompt plan adjustments